Purchasing a Timeshare

 Investment Potential

-This is one way in which a timeshare is definitely not the same as a vacation home.
-Timeshares tend to be difficult to sell and when a buyer is ready to sell, they may sell at a loss.
-Renting can also be difficult and many timeshare owners pay fees to a rental agency to help them find a renter for a given timeframe.
+The matter of investment potential is one way a timeshare is different from a vacation home.
+Timeshares tend to be challenging to sell.
+When a buyer is ready to sell, they may have to sell at a loss.
+Renting can also be difficult.
+Many timeshare owners pay fees to a rental agency to help them find a renter for a given timeframe.

-Timeshares are typically not considered a good investment vehicle.
+Timeshares aren't generally considered a good investment vehicle.

 Foreign Properties

-You may want to research the experiences of other timeshare owners in the area where you are considering buying a property.
+Consider researching the experiences of other timeshare owners in the area where you're considering buying a property.
 How have property disputes been resolved?

 Getting in on the ground floor of a new vacation property can be exciting, but it comes with additional risks.
-While many reputable builders do exist, it will be critical to research the seller, developer, and management company.
+While many reputable builders exist, it's critical to research the seller, developer, and management company.

 - Are they trustworthy and financially responsible?